Ranks of abelian varieties in cyclotomic twist families: Integral orbits of binary cubic forms

 We wish to determine which $\SL_2(F)$-orbits in $V(F)_d$ have representatives in $V(\O_F)_d$.
-We call these \emph{integral orbits}, and we let $H^1_\mathrm{int}(C_d)$ be the subset of $H^1(F,C_d)$ corresponding to integral orbits under the bijection of \Cref{prop:AIT}.
+We call these orbits the \emph{integral orbits}, and we let $H^1_\mathrm{int}(C_d)$ be the subset of $H^1(F,C_d)$ that they correspond to under the bijection of \Cref{prop:AIT}.
 Of course, a necessary condition for there to be any integral orbits at all is that $d \in \O_F$.
 We see that even though the abstract group $H^1(F,C_d)$ depends only on the square-class of $d$, the notion of integrality depends on the actual value of $d$, and in particular its valuation.

 We recall some facts about cubic rings over $F$ and over $\O_F$ \cite{BST}.
 The action of $\SL_2$ on $V$ extends to the following action of $\GL_2$: if $\gamma = (\begin{smallmatrix} a & b\\c& d\end{smallmatrix})$, then